LichCon/mcp-server-wrapper/README.md

   - stay within limit for number of tools in Cursor
 - segregate tools that read a resource from tools that write to a resource, that way I can better control llm behavior

-Right now it only supports stdio, but I plan to add support for other transports in the future.
+Right now it only supports stdio and "tools" feature, but I plan to add support for other transports and features in the future.

 Why deno?
 Just curious.